-1. Financial mechanisms and subsidies: To help companies make this transition, a number of mechanisms and subsidies are available at both EU and national levels to https://www.ehpa.org/heat-pump-stories/pasta-company-reduces-costs-by-68-with-heat-pumps-2/ encourage investment in heat pump technology.
-At the European lavel, in 2022, the support schemes available included The European Fund for Strategic Investments (EFSI), Programme for competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME), Recovery and Resilience Facility, Horizon 2020, H2020: INEA Grants for energy and transport, Connecting Europe Facility (CEF) Energy, Innovation Fund, and Just Transition Fund.
+1. Financial mechanisms and subsidies: To help companies make this transition, a number of mechanisms and subsidies are available at both EU and national levels to encourage investment in heat pump technology.
+At the European lavel, in 2022, the support schemes available included The European Fund for Strategic Investments (EFSI), Programme for competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME), Recovery and Resilience Facility, Horizon 2020, H2020: INEA Grants for energy and transport, Connecting Europe Facility (CEF) Energy, Innovation Fund, and Just Transition Fund (Figure 3).
+EHPA is currently working on an overview of the available subsidy schemes at national level in the different European countries.